Learning outside the classroom?

-Learning outside the classroom might just mean a trip to a museum or place of worship.
-Alternatively it might just mean visiting a centre where children can learn a few outdoor skills.
-At Bayford outdoor learning is something which is a real feature of our school life.
-Outdoor learning embodies our vision and our aspirations for all the children.
-Our whole school site is our learning environment, and we teach right across the curriculum all year round outside, in our grounds and in neighbouring woods and fields to which we have access.
-We’re committed to providing fully inclusive, frequent, progressive outdoor learning opportunities for our children so that they can:
+At Bayford learning outside the classroom is something which is a real feature of our school life.
+We have all been working hard to achieve our silver award, and we’re fully committed to move on to the gold level over the next two years.
+LOtC embodies our vision and our aspirations for all the children.
+Our whole school site is our learning environment, and we also teach right across the curriculum and all year round outside, in our grounds and in neighbouring woods and fields to which we have access.
+We’re committed to providing fully inclusive, frequent, progressive LOtC opportunities for our children so that they can:

 - Explore outside and make connections with all aspects of their learning